attila-tokes/edge-impulse-expert-projects/azure-ml-voice-to-text/README.md

 Result: {'result': 'SHE HAD YOUR DUCK SOUP AND GREASY WASHWATER ALL YEAR'}
 ```

-In the Monitoring tab we can see metrics like request count and latency:
+In the Monitoring tab we can see metrics like Request count and latency:

 ![](.assets/2-19-azure-ml-endpoint-monitor.png)

 ### Kubernetes Compute

-Until now we used the so called **Managed Compute Instances / Clusters** with Azure ML.
-Managed compute instances are Azure VM instances with lifecycle, OS updates, and software stack fully managed by Azure.
+Up to this point, we have used the **Managed Compute Instances / Clusters** with Azure ML.
+Managed Compute Instances are Azure VM instances with lifecycle, OS updates, and software stacks fully managed by Azure.
 When using Managed Compute Instances we are able to select the VM instance type and size.
-Clusters can have either a fixed number of VM instances, or varying number of VM instances managed by a basic auto-scaling functionality.
-Virtual Machines with dedicated GPU-s are also supported.
+Clusters can have either a fixed number of VM instances, or varying number of VM instances managed by auto-scaling functionality.
+Virtual Machines with dedicated GPUs are also supported.

-Along managed compute instances, Azure ML also supports a couple of other instance types.
+Along with Managed Compute Instances, Azure ML also supports several other instance types.
 The most notable is [**Kubernetes**](https://kubernetes.io/) based compute clusters.
 Kubernetes is a widely used open-source container orchestration system.
 It supports automatic deployment, scaling and management of container based application.
-Thus, it is great choose for cloud based systems.
+Thus, it is a great choice for cloud-based systems.

 Azure ML supports two types of Kubernetes compute clusters:
 - [**Azure Kubernetes Service (AKS)**](https://azure.microsoft.com/en-us/services/kubernetes-service/#overview) cluster - these are fully managed clusters offered by Azure
 - [**Azure Arc**](https://azure.microsoft.com/en-us/services/azure-arc/#product-overview) enabled Kubernetes clusters - these are customer managed clusters connected to Azure via Arc

 Kubernetes clusters can be attached to Azure ML from the [Compute](https://ml.azure.com/compute/) view.
-After this we should be able ML Endpoint-s running on the attached Kubernetes computes.
+After this we should be able to have ML Endpoints running on the attached Kubernetes compute nodes.

 Running machine learning workloads on an already existing Kubernetes cluster can have many advantages, such as better resource utilization and scalability.
-On the other hand setting up a Kubernetes compute is not as easy, as just using managed computes.
+On the other hand, setting up a Kubernetes compute cluster is not as easy, so using a managed solution can be helpful.

 *[TODO] Try to make AKS work !?*

 ### Azure ML CLI & SDK

 **Azure ML Studio** offers a good visual UI for creating and managing Azure ML resources.
-For people using Azure ML for the first time, it offers a great overview of how to get started and what are available features of the platform.
+For people using Azure ML for the first time, it offers a great overview of how to get started and what features are available on the platform.

-On the other hand, the Azure ML also has **CLI**, and **Python SDK** for direct interaction from console and code:<br/>
+Additionally, Azure ML also has a **CLI**, and **Python SDK** for direct interaction from a console and code:
 > *What is Azure Machine Learning CLI & Python SDK v2? <br/>
 > https://docs.microsoft.com/en-us/azure/machine-learning/concept-v2*

-The Azure ML CLI and Python SDK allow enables engineers the use of the techniques of [**MLOps**](https://en.wikipedia.org/wiki/MLOps).
-Similar to DevOps, MLOps is a set of practices that allows the reliable and efficient management of AI / ML applications lifecycle.
+The Azure ML CLI and Python SDK enable engineers the use [**MLOps**](https://en.wikipedia.org/wiki/MLOps) techniques.
+Similar to DevOps, MLOps is a set of practices that allows the reliable and efficient management of AI / ML application lifecycle.
 It enables processes like:
 - deployment automation
 - consistent and repeatable deployment
 - ability to create / manage / deploy resources programmatically
-- continuos integration and development (CI/CD)
+- continuous integration and development (CI/CD)

 ## Edge ML with Edge Impulse

 [**Edge Impulse**](https://www.edgeimpulse.com/) is the leading development platform for Edge Machine Learning (Edge ML).
 It enables the creation of smart solutions via efficient machine learning models running on edge devices.

-As a demonstration we will implement a Voice-to-Text application on a Raspberry Pi.
+As a demonstration we will implement a voice-to-text application on a Raspberry Pi.
 The solution will feature a **keyword spotting** model implemented with **Edge Impulse**, as as well the Cloud ML endpoint we created in the previous section.

 ### Hardware

-The hardware we will use is a **Raspberry Pi 4 (2GB)** development board, along with a Logitech USB headset used as the microphone input.<br/>
+The hardware we will use is a **Raspberry Pi 4 (2GB)** development board, along with a Logitech USB headset used as the microphone input.

 ![](.assets/1-1-hardware.png)

-The **Raspberry Pi 4** is relatively low power single board computer popular among makers.
+The **Raspberry Pi 4** is a relatively low power single board computer, popular among makers.
 It is a [fully supported Edge Impulse development board](https://docs.edgeimpulse.com/docs/development-platforms/fully-supported-development-boards).
 As a note, we are using a Raspberry Pi 4 mostly for convenience.
 The project probably could be implemented on any of the supported development boards with a microphone and Internet connectivity.
 The tools / programming languages may differ.

 The **Raspberry Pi 4** can be set up the standard way.
-The Raspberry Pi OS is flashed on a SD Card, then we set up network connectivity / Wifi and SSH access.
+The Raspberry Pi OS is flashed to an SD Card, then we set up network connectivity / Wifi and SSH access.
 The official documentation describes in great details how to do this:
 > ***Setting up your Raspberry Pi** <br/>
 > https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/0*

 Next, there are couple steps to be done in order to connect the device to EdgeImpulse.
-The goal is to install `edge-impulse-linux` utility, which can be done as follows:
+The goal is to install the `edge-impulse-linux` utility, which can be done as follows:
 ```sh
 $ curl -sL https://deb.nodesource.com/setup_14.x | sudo bash -
 $ sudo apt install -y gcc g++ make build-essential nodejs sox gstreamer1.0-tools gstreamer1.0-plugins-good gstreamer1.0-plugins-base gstreamer1.0-plugins-base-apps